aon24/sova.online/README.md

-Sova Online is a free cloud-based educational service that combines teacher interaction and online learning.
+Sova Online is a free cloud-based educational service that combines teacher interactive and online learning.